hyperledger-labs/crypto-lib/libcrypto/docs/anoncreds-design.md

 # Anonymous Credentials (anoncreds) crypto support
 Initial version of anoncreds protocol was implemented as part of Indy SDK (https://github.com/hyperledger/indy-sdk).
-After some discussion and community requests we decided to move low level anoncreds crypto code to indy-crypto project.
+After some discussion and community requests we decided to move low level anoncreds crypto code to crypto-lib project.
 This should allow the crypto to be audited and shared with other projects.

 ## Main ideas
-1. Indy-crypto will not provide high level anoncreds protocol details and persistence.
+1. Crypto-lib will not provide high level anoncreds protocol details and persistence.
 It will support low level crypto entities only.
 1. API defines 3 actors:
     * Issuer - trust source that provides credentials to prover
     * Prover - credentials owner that can proof and partially disclose the credentials to verifier
     * Verifier - party that wants to check that prover has some credentials provided by issuer
-1. The list of entities that indy-crypto operates on:
+1. The list of entities that crypto-lib operates on:
     * Credential Schema - a list of attribute names in a Credential
     * Credential Values - values of a Credential Schema's attributes corresponding to a specific prover (must be integers)
     * Credential Signature - Issuer's signature over Credential Values